Ssencipe/Overhaul_Maps/README.md

 A set of unique 8-player maps that tend to have fun gimmicks and dynamic elements that encourage map-centric play.

-Additional information like the Changelog are in tabs above.
+Additional information like the Changelog and Wiki are in tabs above.

 ## It is recommended that you reduce the screen shake settings by going to Mods -> Performance Improvements -> Miscellaneous and reducing the screen shake strength value from 100 to ~10.
 The overhead light shake and chromatic aberrations can also be disabled if desired.